 [The following is a transcript from a sermon preached on September 9, 2018; click here to listen to the sermon.]
 Ever since the Fall, the history of humanity has been one of battle between the seed of Christ and the seed of Satan.
 Jesus Christ is in the business of recruiting followers to his cause—a … More The Third Mark of a True Church

 One of the marks of Christian maturity is being judgmental.
 The author of Hebrews tells his readers this in the last verse of chapter five: But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.
-(Hebrews 5:14, ESV) The mature believer … More Judgmental Christians
+(Hebrews 5:14, ESV) The mature believer … More Why Christians Should Be Judgmental

 [To listen to the sermon on this topic, click here.]
 In the previous post, we discussed the topic of the first mark of a true church as identified by the Reformers: the pure doctrine of the gospel.
 You may remember I noted that someone may be deceived by a false gospel and yet be saved.
 Nevertheless, … More Baptism and the Marks of a True Church